Harry Chapin Inspiration for ‘Taxi’

 Tom Chapin, Harry’s singer-songwriter brother, says, “I wouldn’t call Clare the love of his life, but she was certainly an early, formative love.”
 When Harry debuted the song on The Tonight Show in 1972, it prompted so many calls and telegrams from viewers that for the first time in the show’s history host Johnny Carson brought a performer back the very next night for an encore performance.
 The single eventually reached #24 and spent 16 weeks on the charts.
 Chapin took up his scenario and characters’ meeting again in his 1980 song “Sequel.”

 Chapin was born on December 7, 1942, one year to the day after the attack on Pearl Harbor.
-He passed on July 16, 1981, at just 38 years old.
-In his brief but impactful life he co-founder World Hunger Year, which has become WhyHunger.org, to mobilize artists and their fans to raise funds, build awareness and spark action.
+He passed on July 16, 1981, in a car accident on New York’s Long Island Expressway.
+He was just 38 years old.
+In his brief but impactful life he co-founded World Hunger Year, which has become WhyHunger.org, to mobilize artists and their fans to raise funds, build awareness and spark action.

 Related: The Midnight Special – Solo artists edition